openforcefield/openff-evaluator/docs/install.rst

 Installation
 ============

-The OpenFF Evaluator is currently installable both from source and through ``conda``.
-Whichever route is chosen, it is recommended to install the framework within a conda environment, and allow the conda package manager to install the required and optional dependencies.
+The OpenFF Evaluator is currently installable either through ``conda`` or directly from the source code.
+Whichever route is chosen, it is recommended to install the framework within a conda environment and allow the conda package manager to install the required and optional dependencies.

 More information about conda and instructions to perform a lightweight miniconda installation `can be